afs/mantis/README.md

 # Mantis - Database Operating Environment

-The code for Mantis has been granted to the Apache Software Foundation and imported in Apache Jena (directory jena-db/).
+The code for Mantis has been granted to the Apache Software Foundation and imported into Apache Jena (directory jena-db/).

 A record of imported code is available in branch 'jena-db'.